How is breast cancer diagnosed?

 Breast cancer is sometimes found after symptoms appear, but many women with early breast cancer have no symptoms.
 This is why getting the recommended screening tests (as described in the section, "Can breast cancer be found early?") before any symptoms develop is so important.

-If something suspicious is found during a screening exam, or if you have any of the symptoms of breast cancer described below, your doctor will use one or more methods to find out if the disease is present.
+If something suspicious is found during a screening exam, or if you have any of the symptoms of breast cancer described in the previous section, your doctor will use one or more methods to find out if the disease is present.
 If cancer is found, other tests will be done to determine the stage (extent) of the cancer.

 Medical history and physical exam